eslint/rfcs/designs/2019-config-simplification/README.md

 This keeps the current behavior for the majority of users while allowing some users to test out the new functionality.
 Also, `-c` could not be used with `eslint.config.js` in this phase.

+For every option that is provided and ignored, ESLint will emit a warning.
+(For example, if `.eslintignore` is found and not used then a warning will be output.)

 In the second phase (and in a major release), ESLint will emit deprecation warnings whenever the original functionality is used but will still honor them so long as `eslint.config.js` is not found.

 In the third phase (and in another major release), `eslint.config.js` becomes the official way to configure ESLint.
 If no `eslint.config.js` file is found, ESLint will still search for a `.eslintrc` file, and if found, print an error message information the user that the configuration file format has changed.